 All parks have a different selection of characters although you will find Mickey, Minnie, Donald, Goofy & Pluto usually in all parks.
 Characters in parks do change from time to time.

-Whilst they often don’t offer the best food character meals are always great fun.
-They also offer the opportunity to meet some of the most popular characters without the queues you will meet in the Theme Parks.
+While they often don’t offer the best food character meals are always great fun.
+They also offer the opportunity to meet some of the most popular characters without long waits.

 Unscheduled Character Appearances

 Unscheduled appearances of Characters are becoming increasingly rare events at Walt Disney World.
 It is unlikely you will encounter an unscheduled character wandering around the park.
 The most likely unscheduled character appearance you will encounter is the Character Palooza.

 Character Palooza is an unpublished character meet and greets that occurs on any day that Hollywood Studios holds performances of Fantasmic.
 During Character Palooza you will find between 5-10 rare characters.

 Character Palooza is never advertised, and cast members will even deny it exists.
 The location varies, it may be cancelled by bad weather and the frequency even changes.
 The only thing you can guarantee if there is no Fantasmic, there will be no Character Palooza.

 There are also unscheduled character appearances on occasions in Epcot, but these are even harder to predict than Character Palooza.

 Epcot is used as the training ground for new cast members, and occasionally unscheduled appearances do occur.
 International Gateway and the American Adventure gates are the typical locations.